nazunalika/linux-guide-and-hints/source/fedora/winetips.rst

 These options either should not be set to true (except in rare or for debugging cases) or are designed to reduce memory footprint at a significant cost to performance. ``ReservedMemorySizeMb`` should be a small value in multiples of ``128`` and ``VideoMemorySizeMb`` should be set to whatever the ENB
 ``VRam size tool <http://enbdev.com/download_vramsizetest.htm>`` gives you minus 170~.
 While this may not necessarily improve FPS, it will get rid of stuttering, particularly when turning or opening the pipboy.
+Finally, if you are having transparency issues (i.e, in Camp Golf) set ``FixTransparencyBugs=false``.

 GMDX
 ----